 - Click “Open” button to make it.

-As you can see, it’s not too hard, but it does have some limitations.
-You will basically be transferring your purchases, which means that you can only transfer the files that you have officially purchased from the iTunes store.
+It is more complicated to transfer music from iPod to iTunes Mac.
+But you will basically be transferring only your purchases, which means that you can only transfer the files that you have officially purchased from the iTunes store.
 In other words, if you try to transfer music that you downloaded for free, it may not work, and in fact your music could become deleted in the process.

 On top of that, you have to deal with the iTunes application, which is inefficient, slow, and restrictive.
 You can transfer one song at a time or manage your library as easily as you can with TunesMate.
-So if you want a better experience, definitely use TunesMate instead.
+So if you want a better experience, definitely give TunesMate a try instead.